-1Most general for our purposes, that is; there is no most general collective noun in an absolute sense, because of the Russell Paradox, formalized as Theorem 12 below.
-There is no collection of all collections, since if there were, then there would be a collection of all collections that do not contain themselves; and this collection can neither contain nor fail to contain itself.
-2Despite the earlier example of days in a week, I do not think that week is a collective noun.
+'Don't worry,' he continued, 'they're all away.
+You won't have to meet them.' &lt;sup>1Despite the earlier example of days in a week, I do not think that week is a collective noun.
 We didn't count the week; we counted the collection of days in a week.
-Likewise, meter is not a collective noun, even though a meter is made up of 100 centimeters. ^{&#}x27;You must see the garden front and the fountain.'
+Likewise, meter is not a collective noun, even though a meter is made up of 100 centimeters. &lt;sup>2From Evelyn Waugh's 1945 novel Brideshead Revisited (text taken from http: //www.en8848.com.cn/fiction/Fiction/Classic/2008-03-20/59319\4.html, February 18, 2011): &#x27;Well?' said Sebastian, stopping the car.
+Beyond the dome lay receding steps of water and round it, guarding and hiding it, stood the soft hills.
+'Well?' &#x27;You must see the garden front and the fountain.'
 He leaned forward and put the car into gear.
-'It's where my family live'; and even then, rapt in the vision, I felt, momentarily, an ominous chill at the words he used-not, 'that is my house', but 'it's where my family live'. ^{&#}x27;Don't worry,' he continued, 'they're all away.
-You won't have to meet The individuals that make up a collection will be called elements or members of the collection.
-They are in the collection, and the collection contains them.
-Collections will be allowed to have just one element or no element.
-A collection is said to consist of, or comprise, its members, and the members are said to compose the collection.4 The members of a collection share some property with one another, but with nothing else.
+'It's where my family live'; and even then, rapt in the vision, I felt, momentarily, an ominous chill at the words he used-not, 'that is my house', but 'it's where my family live'. allowed to have just one element or no element.
+A collection is said to consist of, or comprise, its members, and the members are said to compose the collection.
+The members of a collection share some property with one another, but with nothing else.
+Two collections have the same extension, or are the same in extension, if they have exactly the same members.
+Two collections A and B differ in intension if the property shared by elements of A as such is different from the property shared by elements of B as such.
+Collections that differ in extension must differ in intension.
+The converse fails.
 There may be two apparently different properties that are shared by exactly the same individuals.
 An example of two such properties is 1) being in Washington, 2) being in the District of Columbia.